US CPI eases but narrative shifts towards further tightening

 Markets found these numbers to be very disappointing, and the stubborn increase in monthly price rise offers scope for surging inflation expectations, which could prove highly problematic for Chairman Powell.

 Concerns that the economy is on the incorrect inflationary trajectory will likely prompt policymakers to hike rates further and faster.
 Despite their best intentions, this may not be the right answer.
-As previously reported on Invezz, Stiglitz and Baker argued that rate hikes may exacerbate supply chain difficulties.
+In a July study, I noted that the economists Stiglitz and Baker argued that rate hikes may exacerbate supply chain difficulties.

 In addition, it takes several quarters for rate decisions to be wholly transmitted through the economy.
 At any rate, monetary authorities function with imperfect information.

 It is the expectation of higher and faster rate hikes, that is driving up the Dollar Index, or DXY, as the market prices in additional Fed actions.
-You can read more about how dollar strength and high inflation are linked by clicking here or here.
+You can read more about how dollar strength and high inflation are linked here.